The maximum size for Science and Lower Secondary classes is 12.

 This way of teaching ensures students learn things progressively.
 It also avoids overwhelming students with too much information at one go.

-Sorry, no, my schedule does not allow me to conduct one-to-one tuition.
-If you are keen, I may have some reliable recommendations.
+Sorry, no, our schedules do not allow us to conduct one-to-one tuition.
+If you are keen, we may have some reliable recommendations.
 Please call for more information.